Skip to content

 "Confidence Without Attitude" is underused and produces stronger essays when the applicant actually embodies it.
 If you've been the person in the room with a strong point of view who still genuinely listens, and if you have a specific story that shows that in action, this principle can differentiate you.

-"Students Always" works for applicants who can point to a specific habit of learning — not "I love reading" but "when I encountered a gap in my financial modeling skills before my internship, I took a specific course, applied it immediately, and it changed how I approach quantitative problems."
+"Students Always" works for applicants who can point to a specific habit of learning.
+Not "I love reading" but "when I encountered a gap in my financial modeling skills before my internship, I took a specific course, applied it immediately, and it changed how I approach quantitative problems."

 "Beyond Yourself" is strong for applicants who have genuine service, community, or mission embedded in their background.
 If you can trace a through-line from your work to something larger than your individual career advancement, this essay can be compelling.

-What Works and What Doesn't
+What Works and What Doesn't on Each Essay

 What works on Essay 1: A specific career target (industry, role type), a genuine argument for why deferred rather than the regular path, and a Haas-specific fit argument that connects your goals to Haas's actual network and ecosystem rather than generic MBA program attributes.